armin-fx/BandedScad/doc/math_vector.md

 #### is_coplanar [^][contents]
 [is_coplanar]: #is_coplanar-
 Returns `true` if the 3 spanned vectors in 3D space are coplanar.
 This means they are in the same plane.

+_Arguments:_
 ```OpenSCAD
 is_coplanar (v1, v2, v3)
 ```